 This is because Microsoft has moved many of the settings from the expected location to the new Settings app.
 If you’re coming from Windows 8 or Windows 8.1, you will know that Start screen settings were present under the PC Settings app in Windows 8/8.1 as well.

 Open Start menu settings in Windows 10

-Step 2: Here, on the left-pane, click Start to find Start menu settings on the right-side.
+Step 2: Here, on the left pane, click Start to find Start menu settings on the right side.

-All taskbar settings except the option to change the taskbar color and make taskbar transparent can be found under Taskbar and Start menu properties.
-Just right-click on taskbar and click properties to get there.
+All taskbar settings except the option to change the taskbar color and make the taskbar transparent can be found under Taskbar and Start menu properties.
+Just right-click on the taskbar and click properties to get there.